ECronin1973/Applied_Statistics_MyWork/README.md

 ## Selecting six cups

-We selected six cups at random to put milk in first which gave an output of [1, 2, 3, 5, 6, 11] using the following code:
+We selected six cups at random to put milk in first, which gave an output of [1, 2, 3, 5, 6, 11] using the following code:

 ```<python>
 import random